skinnybeans17/debugger-lab/README.md

 When looking over the in-scope variables, see if you can form a **hypothesis** on what values those variables **should** hold, if the program were working correctly.
 Whenever your hypothesis doesn't match reality, **find the source of the discrepancy** and see if you can fix it.

-As you are working, **fill out the `debug_log.md` file** with an explanation of how you used the tools we've covered to find the bugs.
-You'll turn this in as part of your homework assignment.
+As you are working, **fill out the `debug-log.md` file** with an explanation of how you used the tools we've covered to find the bugs.
+You'll turn this in as your homework assignment.

 This one might take you a while!
 It requires some critical thinking as well as understanding someone else's code.
 If you're still stuck after working on the problem for a while, you can check out the `solutions.md` file which gives the answer.